 Your healthcare provider may be able to diagnose the type of vasculitis that you have and how serious it is.
-Depending on your symptoms, your provider may recommend you see a specialist for more tests or procedures.
+Depending on your symptoms, your provider may recommend that you see a specialist for more tests or procedures.

 Which specialists can diagnose vasculitis?